Local Voter Guides

 The League of Women Voters provides non-partisan information about candidates and proposals.
 Each candidate is given an opportunity to respond to questions important to the office being sought.

 Candidate responses are submitted as submitted and have not been edited, except for necessary cutting when replies exceeded the stated word limit.
-If the candidate did not reply by the required date, the words, "Did not respond in time for publication" appear after the candidate's name.
-When a candidate's response exceeded the word limit, the answer is ended with an ellipsis (...).
+If the candidate did not reply by the required date, the words, "Response Not Received" appear after the candidate's name.

 The inclusion of these statements and opinions of candidates is solely in the interest of public service and in no way is to be construed as an endorsement by the League of Women Voters.
 The League takes no responsibility for the views or facts stated by the candidates.